Table of Contents

 “I joked with people, and I said, ‘I’m going to shock the world, I’m going to beat this man,'” according to an earlier story in NJ.com.

-“I was saying it, but really kind of joking.
-Because what chance did a person like me really stand against this man?
-He’s literally the second-most powerful person in the state of New Jersey.”
+“I was saying it but joking.
+Because what chance did a person like me stand against this man?
+He’s the second-most powerful person in New Jersey.”

 Sweeney’s ouster as senate president was a stunning vote of no confidence from voters who are wary of the Democratic clique in their state, fueled by his political might and support of “mentally ill homeless” people and rioters over shopkeepers, blue-collar workers, and truckers.